Skip to content Skip to main navigation Report an accessibility issue

 PIs: Jayne Wu (EECS) and Qiang He (CEE)

 Purpose: Per- and poly-fluoroalkyl substances (pfas) have been found in various environmental media, including water, soil, sediment, and air, in both urban and rural areas.
 Pfas can have detrimental effects on the environment, particularly wildlife, and can also impact human health through the food chain.
 On-site testing for pfas in environmental media is crucial for understanding the distribution and fate of these chemicals in the environment.
 This understanding is critical to human health, environmental protection, regulatory compliance, and remediation strategies.
 Unfortunately, conventional pfas detection methods are laboratory based, time-consuming, and expensive.
 The researchers propose to develop a point-of-use detection system for on-site sensitive and specific detection of several kinds of pfas in water, plasma, and sediments, which are environmental matrices critical for evaluating pfas exposure and impact.
 The proposed system builds upon previous successes, i.e., a rapid, sensitive, and specific capacitive sensing platform using nanomaterial molecular capture probes for specific pfas species.
-The researchers plan to develop and incorporate sample extraction protocols for various environmental matrices, and further validate the developed sensor platform and protocols with established detection methods.
+The researchers plan to develop and incorporate sample extraction protocols for various environmental matrices and further validate the developed sensor platform and protocols with established detection methods.

 Activities: The proposed on-site pfas sensor will use a unique electroanalytical sensing platform technology developed at the University of Tennessee, Knoxville known as alternating current electrokinetic capacitive (aicap) sensing.
 The proposed work includes (1) laboratory development and characterization of aicap sensors for pfos, pfoa, and total pfas in spiked water and plasma samples, (2) optimization of sensor protocols for pfas detection in sediment samples, and (3) benchmarking the aicap sensing of field samples against established methods and validating its effectiveness in field use.